U8NWXD/oppia-wiki/Storage-models.md

 ### Create a new model class

-1. Decide if you want a [versioned or an un-versioned model](#model-versioning).
+1. Decide if you want a [versioned or an unversioned model](#model-versioning).
 Based on your decision, create the model following the [naming conventions ans structure](#naming-conventions-and-structure) and with the correct superclass (`VersionedModel` or `BaseModel`).

    Note that if you add a new module for your model class, you'll need to add support for it in our [GAE datastore interface implementation](#the-gae-datastore-interface-implementation).